WebexCC-SA/LAB-1251/docs/lab09_AdmCtrlUserFeatures.md

 Between-user permissions -&gt; Hotdesking</td>
 </tr>
 <tr>
-<td><p>Anita Perez needs to use a line witd a Houston phone number
+<td><p>Anita Perez needs to use a line with a Houston phone number
-(virtual line created in Lab 6) when using tde Hotdesking feature</p>
+(virtual line created in Lab 6) when using the Hotdesking feature</p>
 <p>Add virtual line to Anita Perez’s profile</p>
 <ul>
 <li><p>Add: Extra Line1</p></li>